MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-concept-adaptive-dialog-Actions.md

 ## Actions

-Actions that are included with the bot framework SDK provide the ability to perform conditional coding such as branching and looping, dialog management tasks such as starting a new dialog or cancelling, ending or repeating a dialog, memory management tasks such as creating, deleting or editing a property saved in memory, accessing external resources such as sending an [Http Request](#HttpRequest), preforming an [OAuth login request][4] and many others.
+Actions that are included with the bot framework SDK provide the ability to perform conditional coding such as:

+* Branching and looping
+* Dialog management tasks such as starting a new dialog or cancelling, ending or repeating a dialog.
+* Memory management tasks such as creating, deleting or editing a property saved in memory.
+* Accessing external resources such as sending an [Http Request](#httprequest).
+* Preforming an [OAuth login request][4] and many others.

 >[!TIP]
-> unlike Waterfall dialog where each step is a function, each action in an adaptive dialog is a fully functional dialog with all of the power and flexibility that entails.
+> Unlike a waterfall dialog where each step is a function, each action in an adaptive dialog is a fully functional dialog with all of the power and flexibility that entails.
 This enables adaptive dialogs by design to:
 >
 > * Provide an easier way to handle [interruptions][6].
 > * Branch conditionally based on context or state.